mirnabaksa/SimpleNotepad/README.md

 11th homework in the course Intro to Java Programming Language (FER).

 A generic simple text editor app.
+Written with Java Swing.
  <p>
  The app provides basic file editing operations.
 Multiple files can be opened and edited simultaneously.
 Each editing operation can be accessed through